NikhilMukraj/spiking-neural-networks/README.md

 - (explanation of ion channels)
 - (explanation of neurotransmission, how hodgkin hux system is adapted for izhikevich)

+## Notes

+- To fit Izhikevich neuron to Hodgkin Huxley model, can either:
+  - Fit voltage changes in Izhikevich to voltage changes in Hodgkin Huxley
+  - Fit Izhikevich curve to Hodgkin Huxley
+    - Can either use a Fourier transform to compare or use mean squared error at each iteration

 ## Todo

 ### Backend